edagarli/ReactDayAndDay/README.md

 # ReactNativeDayAndDay

-A self-taught project to learn React-Native, I made a decision to put my every single day to write ReactNative(Day and Day).
+A self-taught project to learn React-Native, I made a decision to put my every single day to write React-Native(Day and Day).

 ## Project Index ##